r-world-devs/GitStats/README.md

 ### Keyword

-With `GitStats` you can look for the activity connected to a certain phrase.
+With `GitStats` you can look for the repos with a certain phrase in code blobs.

 ``` r
 setup(git_stats,